 Choosing The Right Account

-SoFi Money® offers free checks with your cash management account.
+SoFi Checking and Savings® offers free checks with your checking and savings account.
 That means that even though you might not need to write a check very often when you do, SoFi has your back with checks on the house.

-Plus, SoFi Money’s easy-to-use online and mobile platform takes the hassle out of balancing a checkbook with easy access to your balance information on the go.
+Plus, SoFi Checking and Savings’s easy-to-use online and mobile platform takes the hassle out of balancing a checkbook with easy access to your balance information on the go.